ferro/ferro/README.md

 * remove custom compilation system - make modules and require them
 * class system for different types of suggestions

-### TODO when the manifest command limit of 4 is lifted
+### When the manifest command limit of 4 is lifted

 ```
 	"kill": {